jasmeetsingh-028/light-rag-tutorial/README.md

-    ├── test-light-rag.py      # Main script to build the knowledge base ├── query.py               # Script to ask questions to the RAG system ├── graph_viz.py           # Script to generate the knowledge graph visualization ├── inputs/
+    ├── test-light-rag.py      # Main script to build the knowledge base ├── query.py               # Script to ask questions to the RAG system ├── graph_viz.py           # Script to generate the knowledge graph visualization ├── app.py                 # Script to run the interactive web application ├── inputs/
     │   └── crops/             # Source .txt documents
     └── rag-working-dir/       # Stores the generated knowledge graph, vector DBs, and caches